huehou/huehou.github.io/content/notes/QC/Binary Encoding.md

 ---
-title: "Binary Encoding"
+title: Binary Encoding
 tags:
   - QC
+  - Note
 date: 2023-05-24
 ---
 Binary values $\vb{x}$ can be encoded into a [[qubit]] bit by bit